 About a week after getting her first set of aligners, Zoë and Kaylee were headed to Missouri to visit with their grandmother and great-grandmother for a couple of weeks.
-Since Brian and I weren’t going, I was nervous about sending her off to deal with this change without me.
+Since I wasn’t going, I was nervous about sending her off to deal with this change without me.
 So we got advice from the orthodontist and dental assistant to make sure she was prepared.

 Zoë is on a 7-day schedule of changing her aligners.
 They recommended that she pack her aligners for each of those weeks.

 In addition, they also recommended she bring the previous set with her.
 That way, she could wear that set if she misplaced her current set and her teeth would hold their progress until the orthodontist could order a replacement set.

 Even though I was nervous, I had a lot more confidence with her traveling alone with custom plastic aligners than if she’d gotten braces.
 If you have a mishap when traveling with braces, you’ll probably find yourself scrambling to find a local orthodontist to help you.
 That’s not something I worried about with her Invisalign treatment.

 One thing we want to instill into our daughters is confidence.